 InDriver

 InDriver (sometimes written inDrive) lets you propose your own fare and the driver accepts or counters.
 It is available in Guatemala City and Quetzaltenango.
 Fares can be cheaper than Uber during surge periods because there is no algorithm-driven pricing.
-The trade-off is a smaller driver pool and less reliability.
+The trade-off is a smaller driver pool, less reliability, and a worse safety reputation.

 Getting from La Aurora Airport